OpenMage/rfcs/draft/0000-new-branching-rules-2023.md

 2. Rename branch `1.9.4.x` to `v19.5.x` (since https://github.com/OpenMage/magento-lts/pull/2835 is merged).
 3. Make `main` the default branch.
 4. State that new PRs should be opened against `main` branch (unless absolutely necessary).
-5. Forbid maintainers and contributos (whoever can write to the `magento-lts` repository) from creating new branches, the only allowed branches should be `v19.5.x`, `main` and all the actively maintained branches that correspond to released version.
+5. Forbid maintainers and contributors (whoever can write to the `magento-lts` repository) from creating new branches, the only allowed branches should be `v19.5.x`, `main` and all the actively maintained branches that correspond to released version.
 All the branches that do not comply with this rule will be removed.

 ## Rationale and Alternatives